 Altius Renewable Royalties Corp.
-Notice of Annual Meeting of Shareholders To Be Held On May 27, 2021
+Notice of Annual Meeting of Shareholders To Be Held On May 24, 2023 https://virtual-meetings.tsxtrust.com/en/1468 for the following purposes:

-All capitalized terms used herein but not otherwise defined have the meaning ascribed thereto in the accompanying management information circular dated April 16, 2021 (the "Circular").
+All capitalized terms used herein but not otherwise defined have the meaning ascribed thereto in the accompanying management information circular dated April 11, 2023 (the "Circular").

-Notice is hereby given that the annual general meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") of Altius Renewable Royalties Corp. ("ARR" or the "Company") will be held on May 27, 2021 at 12:00 p.m.
-(ET) virtually via live audio webcast online at https://virtual-meetings.tsxtrust.com/1136 for the following purposes:
+Notice is hereby given that the Meeting of the holders (the "Shareholders") of common shares ("Common Shares") of Altius Renewable Royalties Corp. ("ARR" or the "Company") will be held on May 24, 2023 at 3:00 p.m.
+(ET) virtually via live audio webcast online at

-- (a) to receive the financial statements for the year ended December 31, 2020 and the auditors' report thereon; - (b) to re-appoint Deloitte LLP, Chartered Professional Accountants as the auditors of the Company for the ensuing year and to authorize the directors of the Company (the "Directors") to fix their remuneration; - (c) to elect the Directors for the ensuing year; and - (d) to transact such other business as may properly come before the Meeting and any adjournment or postponement thereof.
+- (a) to receive the financial statements for the year ended December 31, 2022 and the auditors' report thereon; - (b) to re-appoint Deloitte LLP, Chartered Professional Accountants as the auditors of the Company for the ensuing year and to authorize the directors of the Company (the "Directors") to fix their remuneration; - (c) to elect the Directors for the ensuing year; - (d) to approve a non-binding resolution on the approach to executive compensation, or "Say on Pay" - (e) and - (f) to transact such other business as may properly come before the Meeting and any adjournment or postponement thereof.